Taken directly from the FMCSA, we think they answer some of their own questions best below:

 - If passed, FMCSA will continue to monitor the New Entrant’s safety compliance and performance.

 - If failed, New Entrants must satisfactorily implement a corrective action to correct safety management practices.
-Failure to do so will result in immediate revocation of U.S. DOT registration.
+Failure to do so will result in the immediate revocation of U.S. DOT registration.

 Some New Entrant carriers are also required to be in compliance with: